 - Charlotte Mason: Literature-rich, nature-focused approach

-Many Florida families adjust their schedule around the weather.
-School in the morning, beach in the afternoon?
-That’s absolutely allowed.
-The flexibility is one of the best parts of Florida homeschooling.
+Notably, many families adjust their schedule around the weather.
+For example, school in the morning.
+Beach in the afternoon.
+That’s allowed!
+Indeed, flexibility is one of the best parts of Sunshine State homeschooling.

 Step 3: Set Up Your Portfolio

-- Log of educational activities: A simple record of what you did and when
+- Log of activities: A simple record of what you did and when

-- Titles of reading materials: List books your child reads
+- Reading list: Titles of books your child reads

 - Work samples: Save worksheets, projects, and writings

-- Any other materials: Photos of projects, field trip records, etc.
+- Other materials: Photos of projects, field trip records

 Keep your portfolio for two years after you create it.
-If you end your homeschool program, keep records for two more years after that.
-This protects you if questions ever arise.
+Similarly, if you end your homeschool, keep records for two more years.
+This protects you if questions arise.

 Step 4: Plan Your Annual Evaluation